-The Bank of England Base Rate is 0.25%.
+What is the Bank of England Base Rate?

 The Base Rate is the official interest rate set by the Bank of England.
 When the Bank of England decides to change the official interest rate, this can have an effect on your mortgage payments.

 The impact of any change will depend on the type of mortgage you have, the amount you’ve borrowed and how long you’ve taken it out for.
 If any part of your mortgage is on one of our variable rates and your rate changes following a change to the Bank of England Base Rate, your payment may go up or down.
-If this happens, we’ll write to you confirming your new payment (unless you’re on the Annual Instalment Review scheme - find out more below).If you’re worried about how a change in interest rate might affect you, the first thing to do is check what type of mortgage you’re on:
+If this happens, we’ll write to you confirming your new payment.

 If you’re concerned about the impact of significant interest rates changes in the future, please contact one of our qualified Mortgage Advisors who’ll be able to discuss your options.
 Please call 0800 056 1088.
-Lines are open from 8am – 8pm Monday to Friday and 9am – 4pm on Saturdays.
+Lines are open from 8am – 8pm Monday to Friday and 9am – 2pm on Saturdays.

 The table below may help you to understand how an increase in interest rates could affect your monthly payments.
 The numbers are for illustrative purposes only.

 Interest rate increase